 This program will teach participants about the treatment and field management of diving accidents; physical fitness for diving; the operational aspects of gases and life support systems of the sub-aquatic environment; open and closed circuit systems; on demand free flow systems; saturation diving systems; free flow; closed circuit with calculations; mixing and blending of diving and therapy gases; operational safety; and provide an introduction to clinical hyperbaric oxygen treatments and facility safety (up to 40 CME/CEU).

-Advanced medical personnel: To obtain a DMT Specialist certification through the International Board of Undersea Medicine the participant must have taken a 1 or 2 year medical training program as a PA, Nurse, Paramedic, Military Medic, or other allied medical professional training; in addition to being an active scuba diver.
-These medics should be qualified to work off shore on barges, ships, oil rigs, on inland diving operations.
-They may also fill in for doctors and manage medical problems for all divers and other crew members, and be in contact with a physician on the beach.
+Advanced medical personnel: To obtain a DMT Specialist certification through Hyperbarics International and the International Board of Undersea Medicine the participant must have taken a 1 or 2 year medical training program as a PA, Nurse, Paramedic, Military Medic, or other allied medical professional training; in addition to being an active scuba diver.
+These medics should be qualified to work off shore on barges, ships, oil rigs, and on inland diving operations.
+They may also fill in for doctors and manage medical problems for all divers and other crew members, as well as be in contact with a physician on the beach.
 Since gases under pressure are a liquid, these medics should be able to maintain and supervise air chamber operations in hospitals and maintain all facility operations working with the doctor.